A proven instrument for women's participation: What are Women's Peace Tables?

 What happens at a Women's Peace Table?

-The WPTs are a needs-oriented instrument: they create safe spaces where participants can network, exchange experience from wars and armed conflicts and, for example, jointly acquire knowledge about their rights as laid down in peace agreements or receive psycho-social support in workshops and training sessions.
+They are a needs-oriented instrument: they create safe spaces where participants can network, exchange experiences from wars and armed conflicts and, among other things, gather knowledge about their rights as laid down in peace agreements or receive psycho-social support in workshops and training sessions.

-An important goal of the WPTs is that women affected by war and conflict in particular know their rights and can demand them collectively.
-In this way, their demands should be included in peace processes and their voices heard.
+An important goal is that women affected by war and armed conflict know their rights and can demand them as a collective to ensure that their demands are included in peace processes and their voices are heard.

-The participants are predominantly women but depending on the context and goal of a WPT, men and decision-makers at times also take part in order to win them over as multipliers for the concerns and demands formulated at WPTs and to contribute to social and structural change in countries and regions affected by conflict.
+The participants are predominantly women but depending on the context and goal of a Women's Peace Table, men and decision-makers at times also participate to win them over as multipliers for the concerns and demands formulated at the Women's Peace Tables and to contribute to social and structural change in countries and regions affected by conflict.